Pikay09/React-Native-Recipes/readme.md

-# We are going to build a React Native app that helps us track and display food recipies
+# A React Native app that helps us track and display food recipies

-## There is a starter codes in this repo --
+## Clone and run the codes with expo cli [Expo CLI Docs](https://docs.expo.dev/more/expo-cli/)

 <br>